 Kirkland Lake Gold (KL) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the gold producer had lost 2.2% in the past month.
-In that same time, the Basic Materials sector gained 2.25%, while the S&P 500 gained 2.99%.
+Coming into today, shares of the gold producer had gained 1.56% in the past month.
+In that same time, the Basic Materials sector gained 6.86%, while the S&P 500 gained 4.17%.

-Wall Street will be looking for positivity from KL as it approaches its next earnings report date.
-In that report, analysts expect KL to post earnings of $0.79 per share.
-This would mark year-over-year growth of 182.14%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $389.52 million, up 74.91% from the year-ago period.
+KL will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.79, up 182.14% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $389.52 million, up 74.91% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.38 per share and revenue of $1.33 billion, which would represent changes of +75% and +44.78%, respectively, from the prior year.
+KL's full-year Zacks Consensus Estimates are calling for earnings of $2.38 per share and revenue of $1.33 billion.
+These results would represent year-over-year changes of +75% and +44.78%, respectively.

 It is also important to note the recent changes to analyst estimates for KL.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.2% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 7.2% higher within the past month.
 KL is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, KL is holding a Forward P/E ratio of 18.64.
-Its industry sports an average Forward P/E of 29.49, so we one might conclude that KL is trading at a discount comparatively.
+Investors should also note KL's current valuation metrics, including its Forward P/E ratio of 19.4.
+This valuation marks a discount compared to its industry's average Forward P/E of 31.38.

 Click to get this free report